Engineering- Electrical/Computer Engineering (AS)

 The median annual wage for electrical engineers was $96,640 in May 2018, according to Bureau of Labor Statistics.

 Overall employment of electrical and electronics engineers is projected to grow 7 percent from 2016 to 2026.

 The VU Advantage

-- Nurturing of your fundamental skills, designed to prepare you for advanced study.
+The nurturing of fundamental skills designed to prepare you for advanced study.

-- The fact that customarily, lab sections are taught by the same faculty who teach the lecture sections, ensuring consistent instruction and encouraging relationship building with professors.
+Lab sections are taught by the same faculty who teach the lecture sections, ensuring consistent instruction and letting you build close relationships with professors.